ibm-cloud-architecture/refarch-reefer-ml/docs/index.md

     }
     ```

+    See [this section to build and deploy](#the-simulator-as-webapp) the simulator web app.

-1. A curl script will do the post of this json object
+1. A curl script will do the post of this json object.
+[See this paragraph.](#test-sending-a-simulation-control-to-the-post-api)
-1. The metrics events are sent to the `containerMetrics` topic in Kafka
+1. The metrics events are sent to the `containerMetrics` topic in Kafka.
 1. The predictive scoring is a consumer of such events, read one event at a time and call the model internally, then sends a new event when maintenance is required.
+[See the note](/#the-predictive-scoring-microservice) for details.
 1. The maintenance requirement is an event in the `containers` topic.
 1. The last element is to trace the container maintenance event, in real application, this component should trigger a business process to get human performing the maintenance.